rtgthedestroyer/study_blog/content/aboutme/_index.md

 Nice to meet you !
-I am a Computer Science student with an interest in cybersecurity, Especially low-level security , i have practical knowledge in reverse-engineering, debuggers, vulnerabilities, and malware.
+I am a Computer Science student with an interest in computer systems, ai/ml , security and really just about anything.

 This is my personal blog where i will upload ctf solutions and other things that pique my interest.